 Creative Producer / Filmmaker / Photographer / Event Manager￼

-Nikki Michail is a creative producer who has directed and produced a variety of film projects, festivals, events, cultural exchanges, tours, plus photographic and printed media works.
-A natural pollinator and keen multi-tasker, Nik’s work reflects her ability to connect people, places and projects, with a strong focus on the wellbeing of country, communities and First Nations’ cultures.
+Nikki Michail is a photographer, filmmaker and creative producer who has directed and produced a variety of film and media projects, festivals, events, cultural exchanges, tours, photographic and printed works.
+A natural pollinator and keen multi-tasker, Nikki’s work reflects her ability to connect people, places and projects, with a strong focus on the wellbeing of country, communities and First Nations’ cultures, music and art.

 With a Bachelor of Film & Television Production from the Queensland College of Art (Griffith University), she has undertaken a wide range of media projects, travelling nationally and internationally to do so.
-She also delivers media training and event mentoring, currently manages young Torres Strait Islander musician Chris Tamwoy, Avaiki Musicians ‘KMK Kaumaakonga’ from the Solomon islands, and programs and manages various festivals and events.
+She also delivers media training and event mentoring.
+Nikki manages young Torres Strait Islander musician Chris Tamwoy, Avaiki Musicians ‘KMK Kaumaakonga’ from the Solomon islands, and programs and manages various festivals and events.
 She is also a booking agent and Australian tour rep for American Indie musician Beth Preston.

 Her documentary, film and music video works have been broadcast on NITV, SBS, ABC, Channel 10 and other free-to-air and pay-TV stations.
-She produced and directed Xavier Rudd’s ‘Follow the Sun’ music video, which went viral online with over 17 million views worldwide and receives repeated airplay nationally and abroad.
+She directed Xavier Rudd’s ‘Follow the Sun’ music video, which went viral online with over 20 million views worldwide and has received repeated airplay nationally and abroad.

-Nik continues to develop artistic relationships in the USA, Vanuatu, Aotearoa New Zealand, Hawaii, and throughout the Pacific, with a focus on film, photography, language, dance, cultural heritage and media training.
+Nik continues to develop artistic relationships in the USA, Solomon Islands, Vanuatu, Aotearoa New Zealand, Hawaii, and throughout the Pacific, with a focus on film, photography, language, dance, cultural heritage, cultural tourism, arts and media training.